Speaker of the United States House of Representatives: Presiding officer

 On the floor of the House, the presiding officer is always addressed as "Mister Speaker" or "Madam Speaker", even if that person is serving as speaker pro tempore.
 When the House resolves itself into a Committee of the Whole, the speaker designates a member to preside over the committee, who is addressed as "Mister Chairman" or "Madam Chairwoman".
 To speak, members must seek the presiding officer's recognition.
 The presiding officer also rules on all points of order but such rulings may be appealed to the whole House.
 The speaker is responsible for maintaining decorum in the House and may order the Sergeant-at-Arms to enforce House rules.

-The speaker's powers and duties extend beyond presiding in the chamber.
-In particular, the speaker has great influence over the committee process.
-The speaker selects nine of the thirteen members of the powerful Committee on Rules, subject to the approval of the entire majority party.
-The leadership of the minority party chooses the remaining four members.
-Furthermore, the speaker appoints all members of select committees and conference committees.
-Moreover, when a bill is introduced, the speaker determines which committee will consider it.
+The speaker is in charge of deciding which committee a bill will be assigned to, of determining whether to allow a member to make a motion to suspend the rules and of appointing members to select committees and conference committees.

 As a member of the House, the speaker is entitled to participate in debate and to vote.
 Ordinarily, the speaker votes only when the speaker's vote would be decisive or on matters of great importance, such as constitutional amendments or major legislation.
 Under the early rules of the House, the speaker was generally barred from voting, but today the speaker has the same right as other members to vote but only occasionally exercises it.
 The speaker may vote on any matter that comes before the House, and they are required to vote where their vote would be decisive or where the House is engaged in voting by ballot.